Are you thinking about skiing in Mont Tremblant in Quebec? Great choice!

 Mont Tremblant’s village streets are lined with plenty of restaurants and bars in a range of cuisines.
 What could be better than skiing to apres-ski drinks and dinner?!

-Unfortunately, we didn’t stay long enough to determine the absolute best restaurants in Mont Tremblant.
+I haven’t tried every restaurant in the village to determine the absolute best restaurants in Mont Tremblant.
 But, we enjoyed the hearty food and slopeside location of Le Shack for lunch.
-La Diable was perfect for dinner with its casual laid-back vibe and tasty pub food.
+And, La Diable was perfect for dinner with its casual laid-back vibe and tasty pub food.

 The village has numerous shops, a General Store, and even a small movie theater.
 You’ll be able to buy prepared foods at the General Store to heat and eat.
 This is a fantastic way to save money on food and perfect if your accommodations have a kitchen.

 After skiing in Mont Tremblant all day, you’ll need to replace some of those burned calories. 😉 So, be sure to eat a Beaver Tail!

 You won’t be able to resist this Canadian favorite covered in a delicious chocolate hazelnut spread topped with bananas or another sweet treat.

 With all the creature comforts you’ll need in Mont Tremblant village and the slopes just steps away, how could it get any better?